formkit/docs-content/guides/export-inputs.md

 In this example, we are not going to overwrite the default FormKit text input, but instead, create a custom text input that is going to use floating labels.
-Let's go ahead and duplicate the text file we just exported and name it `floatingLabelTextInput.js`.
+Let's go ahead and rename the text file we just exported to `floatingLabelTextInput.js`.

 <client-only>